alvarocafe/BB/README.md

 ## License
 ---
-This project is currently unlicensed.
+This project is currently licensed under GNU GPL v.3